pschool-in/curriculum/content/grammar/adjectivie/adjective-classify-sentence.md

 He is taller than Mr.Das.

 My job is worse than yours.
-The earth is larger than moon.
+The earth is larger than the moon.
-You are more polite than meera.
+You are more polite than Meera.
 ```

 Superlative